DRSM: De-Randomized Smoothing on Malware Classifier Providing Certified Robustness: DRSM: De-Randomized Smoothing on Malware Classifier

-We can call this `smoothed-MalConv' model certifiably robust on an ablated sequence set if the number of prediction for correct class exceeds the other one by a large enough margin.
-This large margin makes it impossible for an attacker to change the prediction of the smoothed classifier since a patch can only modify $ \Delta = \lceil \frac{p}{w} \rceil + 1$ ablated sequences.
-Mathematically, the `smoothed-MalConv' model $G_{\theta}$ is certifiably robust on input $x$ for predicting class $c$ if:
+We say the classifier $G_\theta$ \textit{certifiably robust} on an ablated sequence set if the number of predictions for the correct class exceeds the incorrect one by a `large margin' (dictated by byte size of perturbation).
+This `large margin' puts a lower bound on attacker's success in altering predictions of the classifier $G_\theta$ since a perturbation $\delta$ of size $p$ can, at most, impact $\Delta = \lceil \frac{p}{w} \rceil + 1$ ablated sequences.